prijkes/AIReviewer/QUEUE_SETUP_GUIDE.md

 ### Example 1: General Review
 ```
-@Quaally please review this PR for code quality and best practices
+@Quaaly please review this PR for code quality and best practices
 ```

 ### Example 2: Specific File Review
 ```
-@Quaally can you check the changes in Program.cs?
+@Quaaly can you check the changes in Program.cs?
 ```

 ### Example 3: Security Review
 ```
-@Quaally please review this PR for security issues
+@Quaaly please review this PR for security issues
 ```

 ### Example 4: Approve if Good
 ```
-@Quaally if everything looks good, please approve this PR
+@Quaaly if everything looks good, please approve this PR
 ```

 ### Example 5: Continue Conversation
 When the bot creates a comment thread:
 ```
 User: (fixes the issue)
-User (in thread): "@Quaally I've fixed this, please review and close if OK"
+User (in thread): "@Quaaly I've fixed this, please review and close if OK"
 Bot: (reviews the fix and closes the thread if satisfied)
 ```

 ### Example 6: Ask Questions
 ```
-@Quaally can you explain what this function does in MyClass.cs?
+@Quaaly can you explain what this function does in MyClass.cs?
 ```

 ## Available Functions